behaviourlab-analytics/bl-backend-interview/task_one/TASK_ONE.md

 - Please don't spend more than 40-60 mins on this task.
 - You must use Python to answer this question.
 - We're most interested to see problem solving and your approach.
-- Keep it simple, keep it DRY, but don't over complicate or over engineer, comment and test as appropriate.
+- Keep it simple, keep it DRY, but don't over complicate or over engineer.
+Comment and test as appropriate.
 - Include any assumptions you have made.